AdHoc-Protocol/AdHoc-protocol/README.md

         /// <see cref="InJAVA"/>  // Generates the concrete implementation in Java struct Client : Host // Defines the client-side host and generates platform-specific code {
-            class PacketToServer{ } // Represents an empty packet to be sent from the client to the server }
+            public class PacketToServer{ } // Represents an empty packet to be sent from the client to the server }

-        // Defines a communication channel for exchanging data between the client and server interface Channel : ChannelFor<Client, Server>{ }
+        // Defines a communication channel for exchanging data between the client and server interface Channel : ChannelFor<Client, Server>{
+            interface Start :
+                L,
+                _<
+                    CommonPacket,
+                    Client.PacketToServer
+                >,
+                R,
+                _<
+                    CommonPacket,
+                    Server.PacketToClient
+                >{ }
+        }
     }
 }
 ```

 To view the structure of a `protocol description file`, use the AdHocAgent utility by specifying the file path followed by a question mark.
 For example: `AdHocAgent.exe /dir/minimal_descr_file.cs?`.
 Running this command will prompt the utility to display the schema of the `protocol description file`.

 <details>